BehaviorTree/BehaviorTree.CPP/RoadmapDiscussion.md

 For this reason, we must deprecate `TreeNode::blackboard()` and use instead a more sensible API such as `getInput` and `setOutput`.

-The latter methods should access only a limited number of entries.
+The latter methods should access only a limited number of entries, the __ports__.

 ##  2.2 NameParameters == Input Ports